 - low oxygen in blood

 This is the most deadly kind of anthrax.
-Without treatment, it is fatal in 85 to 90 percent of cases.
+Without treatment, it is fatal in

 The initial symptoms of injection anthrax are: